 The Company has historically made an annual grant of restricted stock to its executive officers.
 Starting with the December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
 This initial three year cycle expired at the end of 2008.
 For 2009, we reset the number of shares of restricted stock granted and generally held this number for three years.
 In 2012, we started a new three year cycle.
 For 2012, the number of shares of restricted stock was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
+As 2013 was the second year of this three year cycle, in 2013 we granted to our named executive officers the same number of restricted shares as 2012.
 Our restricted stock grants for employees vest over five years.

-In 2012, our Compensation Committee delegated to our Chief Executive Officer the ability to grant up to 50,000 shares of restricted stock to non-executive officers each year.
-Our Chief Executive Officer grants this stock from time to new hires or in connection with a promotion or outstanding performance by current employees.
+In 2013, our Compensation Committee delegated to our Chief Executive Officer the ability to grant up to 50,000 shares of restricted stock to non-executive officers each year.
+Our Chief Executive Officer grants this stock from time to time to new hires or in connection with a promotion or outstanding performance by current employees.
 The Company has not granted any stock options since 2003.